chr-iss/perfumeView/README.md

 ## 📖 About

-PerfumeView was developed to demonstrate modern front-end web development and third-party API integration.
+PerfumeView was developed to demonstrate modern front-end web development and third party API integration.
 The application combines an elegant user interface with a streamlined ordering process, allowing customers to browse available fragrances and instantly contact the seller via WhatsApp.

 The project focuses on responsive design, usability, and providing a seamless customer experience across desktop and mobile devices.